ActivityWatch/activitywatch-old/README.md

  - Zenobase viewer buckets could be used

 ### Software design
- - Should support different OS's (Linux, Windows, Android), do this by the strategy pattern for (get (page title and name of executable)).
+ - Should support different OS's (Linux, Windows, Android), use the strategy pattern for (get (page title and name of executable)).
+   - Some platforms might need a rewrite in their respective language
  - Remember to separate the raw exported data from the viewport

+### Restrictions
+ - Only checks current activity once a second, this is to reduce database size and since resolution below this rarely matters.

 ## Stories